 More than ever, we are finding ways to divert plastic waste streams and turn discarded plastic into useful input materials again.

-This is the only solution for plastic waste at this point in time – although I have heard about plastic eating fungi… But until we have an army of these little buggers that can consume and chemically alter plastic into a natural element by the truckload every hour, we’ve got to find another solution.
+This is the only solution for plastic waste at this point in time – although I have heard about plastic eating fungi… But until we have an army of these little buggers that can devour and chemically alter plastic into a natural element by the truckload every hour, we’ve got to find another solution.

 And that solution often comes in the form of clothing, plastic lawn furniture, household goods, and other consumer products.